 Each quarter, the Glossy team explores emerging industry trends and topics in our member-exclusive research reports.
-In this edition, we take a deep dive look at the growing impact of Instagram on the fashion and beauty industries.

 Since its inception in 2011, Instagram has revolutionized the way the world thinks, interacts and shops.
 But the platform hasn’t just democratized the fashion and beauty industries, providing emerging labels with access to customers and a certain cache that was once reserved for mass retailers and luxury conglomerates -- it’s also influenced how brands big and small design, connect and grow.
 It’s become the ultimate marketing tool.